-In this blog, we’ve listed 10 of the best internal communications books to help you boost employee engagement within your organization.
+In this blog, we’ve listed 10 of the best internal communications books to help you improve employee engagement within your organization.

-Examining Epic Internal Communications Books for Your Fall Reading List
+Examining Epic Internal Communications Books for Your Reading List

 This one is a favourite among internal comms pros as most have seen Simon Sinek’s infamous TED Talk inspiring great leaders to take action.

 With this groundbreaking book, Simon Sinek kick-started a movement inspiring people to find their why and rejuvenate their careers.